DiceDB/docs/src/content/docs/commands/JSON.MSET.md

 ---
 title: JSON.MSET
-description: Documentation for the Redis command JSON.MSET
+description: Documentation for the DiceDB command JSON.MSET
 ---

-# DiceDB Command: JSON.MSET

-## Overview

 The `JSON.MSET` command in DiceDB is used to set multiple JSON values at once.
 This command is particularly useful when you need to update several keys with JSON data in a single atomic operation, ensuring that all updates are applied together.